 2. Communicate Clearly and Kindly

-Boundaries are most effective when they’re communicated directly and respectfully.
+Boundaries are most effective when they are communicated directly and respectfully.

-Remember, you don’t need to overexplain or justify your choices.
+Remember, you do not need to overexplain or justify your choices.

 3. Plan Ahead for Challenging Dynamics